What to Do in Silicon Valley

-The Bay Area is also the home of the Warriors, the 49ers, the Raiders (pending), and the Oakland A's.
+The Bay Area is also the home of the Warriors, the 49ers, the Raiders (formerly), and the Oakland A's.
 From the sidewalks of Palo Alto to the hills of San Francisco, to the culture of Oakland, the rumblings of Berkeley, and the halls of Stanford University, there's a lot going on here.

 Must-See Attractions in the Bay Area

 You'll find everything you're looking for here—whether it's nature, tech, food, art, wine, beer, or counter-culture.
 We're an active bunch, so why not venture out to Lake Tahoe, Yosemite, or Big Sur while you're here?
 You can see the snow, El Capitan, the Redwoods . . . or enjoy the nightlife in the Castro district in San Francisco.
 Whatever you chose, you'll find it right here.

 Palo Alto means "Tall Tree" and was once inhabited by the Ohlone people before the arrival of Spanish missionaries.
 Once orchards and open space, it's now a bustling area of entrepreneurs.